redhat-appstudio/infra-deployments/README.md

     - The `.spec.destination.namespace` should match the target namespace you wish to deploy your resources to.
     - The `.metadata.name` should correspond to your `(team-name)`
 4) Add a reference to your new `(team-name).yaml` file, to `argo-cd-apps/base/kustomization.yaml` (the reference to your YAML file should be in the `resources:` list field).
-5) Run `kustomize build (repo root)/argo-cd-apps/overlays/staging` and ensure it passes, and displays your new Argo CD Application CR.
+5) Run `kustomize build (repo root)/argo-cd-apps/overlays/staging` and ensure it passes, and outputs your new Argo CD Application CR.
 6) Open a PR for all of the above.

-More examples of using Kustomize to drive deployments with GitOps can be [found here](https://github.com/redhat-cop/gitops-catalog).
+More examples of using Kustomize to drive deployments using GitOps can be [found here](https://github.com/redhat-cop/gitops-catalog).

 ## Maintaining your components